workers-safety/workers-safety-website/content/menu/links.md

 * Tel (416) 924-6744 / Toll free 1-877-230-6311

-[**Injured Workers’ Consultants (IWC)**](http://www.injuredworkersonline.org) – provides information, advice and representation to injured workers, and seeks better treatment for injured workers by the workers' compensation system, their employers and the government.
+[**Injured Workers Community Legal Clinic (IWC)**](http://www.injuredworkersonline.org) – provides information, advice and representation to injured workers, and seeks better treatment for injured workers by the workers' compensation system, their employers and the government.
 IWC is a specialty legal clinic funded by LAO that assists with WSIB matters.

 * Tel (416) 461-2411